Alisson's speech, Klopp’s text and Van Dijk's standards: The inside story of Liverpool's Premier League triumph | Goal.com

 That they were able to do that all season, despite building up a huge lead at the top of the table, says everything about their mentality, surely?

 "They are machines, honestly!"
 Lijnders laughs.
-"What they learned and installed in themselves is tha they see each game as the next final.
+"What they learned and installed in themselves is that they see each game as the next final.
 And they never lost this focus.

 "We didn’t mention City.
 Maybe the players did among themselves, but I cannot even imagine that to be honest.
 The only moment I remember was when Jurgen text me.
 City had lost, it was probably around January time.
 He said ‘OK, now we have to manage expectations’.
 But it was never even the slightest issue."